×

 8. They Don’t Listen

-Another overdone trope we constantly see in movies or sitcoms.
-Sure, they might miss a couple of details here and there, but men are more than happy to listen to their partners and friends.
+Here's another overdone trope we constantly see in movies and sitcoms!
+Alright, we'll admit it: some guys might miss a couple of details here and there, but they're also more than happy to listen to their partners.
+Give them the benefit of the doubt before immediate assumptions.

 9. They Can’t Cook